China Bayles and Pecan Springs police chief Sheila Dawson team up to solve a vanilla-flavored murder.

-The China Bayles Herbal Mysteries feature herbalist China Bayles, who abandoned her career as a hot-shot Houston criminal attorney to open an herb shop in a small town located half-way between Austin and San Antonio, Texas.
+The China Bayles Herbal Mysteries feature herbalist China Bayles, who abandoned her career as a hot-shot Houston criminal attorney to open an herb shop in Pecan Springs, a small Texas town located half-way between Austin and San Antonio.

 China wants the things that many contemporary women seek: a quieter life, rewarding work, a close relationship, friends, and community.